-SWOT analysis using SWOT diagrams or SWOT matrices is a key part of any business planning or analysis.
+SWOT analysis using SWOT diagrams or matrices is a key part of any business planning or analysis.

 SWOT stands for strengths, weaknesses, opportunities, and threats.
 Strengths and weaknesses are internal factors and opportunities and threats are external factors.
 A SWOT diagram analyzes a project or business venture by focusing on each of these factors.
 It typically consists of four boxes, one for each area, but the exact shape may vary depending on the design.